frieda566/FlashPlay/markdowns/documention.md

 ## Race Game - Frieda
 #### ASCII art
 **What I learned**
-Some functions (like ascii_art) print output directly instead of returning it.
+Some functions print output directly into the console instead of returning it.
 To use that output in my program, I had to basically capture it.
-Furthermore, input validation is essential: only specific characters ("cat", "dog") are allowed - (before implementing that sometimes a random other ASCII character appeared on the race track).
+Furthermore, character-specific offsets are necessary because different ASCII characters have different heights and widths.

 **Key concepts implemented**
-Instead of images, I used predefined ASCII characters (different from the ... library we used in class) - ascii_art_TNH - because they matched my theme better.
+Instead of images, I used predefined ASCII characters from cowsay.
-Because sys.stdout normally sends output to the console I has to redirect it to a buffer (io.StringIO()), so that I could catch the printed ASCII art as a string.
+Because sys.stdout normally sends output to the console I had to redirect it to a buffer (io.StringIO()), so that I could catch the printed ASCII art.
-After capturing, I had to restore stdout so normal printing worked again.
+After capturing, I restored stdout so normal printing worked again.
-This allowed me to clean the ASCII art (remove unwanted words) and safely use it in the game's UI.
+This allowed me to clean the ASCII art (remove the unwanted speach bubble) and safely use it in the game's UI.
+The get_ascii_art(character, placeholder) function captures ASCII art and returns only the relevant lines.
 Furthermore, the Exception handling and placeholders ensure that invalid inputs don't break the game.

 **Sources that helped:**